atlanticstarr1/dollarbank/README.md

 16. Click the **write** button and confirm in Metamask.
 17. ... watch your bank balance change :relieved:

 You can also manually trigger interest payments as the Admin.

->1.
-Switch to Account 1 in Metamask
+> 1. Switch to Account 1 in Metamask
->2.
-Click on the **Bank Admin** button at top of the dapp.
+> 2. Click on the **Bank Admin** button at top of the dapp.
->3.
-Click **Pay interest** and **Confirm** in Metamask.
+> 3. Click **Pay interest** and **Confirm** in Metamask.

 This functionality may become necessary if interest payments were missed for any reason.

-> Notice the value *(in USD)* of your balances change depending on the value of ETH fed into the contract by the Lighthouse.
+> Notice the value _(in USD)_ of your balances change depending on the value of ETH fed into the contract by the Lighthouse.

-**_IMP!!!_** After getting your interests payments, if you try withdrawing your full balance, and you get an error stating that the *"Bank cannot pay interest at the moment"* ... it's because the bank needs to keep ETH on hand to pay its customers so in reality such a bank needs to have a process in place to generate revenue.
+**_IMP!!!_** After getting your interests payments, if you try withdrawing your full balance, and you get an error stating that the _"Bank cannot pay interest at the moment"_ ... it's because the bank needs to keep ETH on hand to pay its customers so in reality such a bank needs to have a process in place to generate revenue.

-***This is why you funded the bank with some ETH earlier.***
+**_This is why you funded the bank with some ETH earlier._**

 **CLOSE YOUR ACCOUNT**

 1. Click the **Close account** button.
-3. Confirm the transaction in Metamask.
+2. Confirm the transaction in Metamask.
-4. Notice your wallet will be credited will the full bank account balance.
+3. Notice your wallet will be credited will the full bank account balance.

-**UPLOAD PROFILE PIC TO IPFS**
+**ADD PROFILE PIC**
+File will be stored on IPFS, and its hash will be stored in the smart contract.

 1. Click circular avatar on top right of dapp header.
 2. Click the **Choose file** button.
 3. Navigate to picture location on local computer and choose pic.
-4. Click **Save** button. (picture will now be uploaded to to IPFS).
+4. Click **Save** button. **_(picture will now be uploaded to to IPFS)_**
 5. Once picture is saved to IPFS, a hash is returned. **Confirm** transaction in Metamask to save hash to contract.
+6. Toast message will display with IPFS hash of file.
-6. You may have to wait awhile to see the profile pic.
-Reading from IPFS sometimes is slow.
+   **_You may have to wait awhile to see the profile pic.
+Reading from IPFS sometimes is slow._**

-### ADMIN/CONTRACT CREATOR ###
+### ADMIN/CONTRACT CREATOR

 **Account 1** is the contract deployer address.
 As the admin, you will notice 2 buttons at the top of the Welcom card; **Bank Admin** and **Oracle Admin**.

 **Bank Admin** shows a dashboard that allows you to have FULL control of the bank contract.
 From here you can:

-* Pause the contract (circuit breaker pattern)
+- Pause the contract (circuit breaker pattern)
-* Start/stop interest payments
+- Start/stop interest payments
-* Change the interest rate (1% - 6%) and min balance;min balance is the mininum balance you must have in your bank account to start gaining interest.
+- Change the interest rate (1% - 6%) and min balance;min balance is the mininum balance you must have in your bank account to start gaining interest.
- * You can also see all the accounts currently registered
+- You can also see all the accounts currently registered
- * ... and maybe the most powerful feature, YOU can initiate interest payments by pressing the **Pay interest** button; *try it*
+- ... and maybe the most powerful feature, YOU can initiate interest payments by pressing the **Pay interest** button; _try it_

 **Oracle Admin** shows a dashboard that allows you to interact with the Lighthouse.
 From here you can:

- * Set the value of 10 cents (USD) worth of ETH. (default is 330000000000000 wei).
+- Set the value of 10 cents (USD) worth of ETH. (default is 330000000000000 wei).
   - This will first set the value of ten cents worth of ETH in the contract, then
   - Trigger interest payemnts !!
-    - :point_right:*Try it !!* .. and notice your bank balance change in real time :grin:
+  - :point_right:_Try it !!_ .. and notice your bank balance change in real time :grin:
- * Set the address of the contract to alert when the oracle updates. (default is DollarBank contract address)
+- Set the address of the contract to alert when the oracle updates. (default is DollarBank contract address)